palewire/cpi/docs/src/index.md

 The adjustment is made using data provided by [The Bureau of Labor Statistics](https://www.bls.gov/cpi/home.htm) at the U.S. Department of Labor.

-Currently the library only supports inflation adjustments using series from the "All Urban Consumers (CU)" survey.
-The so-called "CPI-U" survey is the default, which is an average of all prices paid by all urban consumers.
-It is available from 1913 to the present.
+Currently, the library only supports inflation adjustments using a series from the "All Urban Consumers (CU)" survey.
+The so-called "CPI-U" survey is the default, an average of all prices paid by all urban consumers.
+It has been available since 1913.
 It is not seasonally adjusted.
-The dataset is identified by the BLS as "CUUR0000SA0."
+The BLS identifies the dataset as "CUUR0000SA0."
 It is used as the default for most basic inflation calculations.
 All other series measuring all urban consumers are available by taking advantage of the library's options.
-The alternative survey of "Urban Wage Earners and Clerical Workers" is not yet available.
+The alternative "Urban Wage Earners and Clerical Workers" survey is not yet available.

 ## Updating the data

-Since the BLS routinely releases new CPI new values, this library must periodically download the latest data.
+Since the BLS routinely releases new CPI values, this library must periodically download the latest data.
 This library *does not* do this automatically.
 You must update the BLS dataset stored alongside the code yourself by running the following method:

 ```python
 cpi.update()